ScriptedonSOL/Scripted/README.md

 ![banner](assets/banner.jpg)

-this is scripted to go insanely high.
+this is scripted to take the trenches to new highs

 ---